2015–16 NHL season: Broadcast rights

 As the result of a lawsuit settlement, the NHL agreed to offer single-team packages for its out-of-market services in the United States.
 The updated NHL app also offers a downsized out-of-market subscription service known as NHL Premium, which streams the conclusion of each game (final five minutes, plus overtime/shootouts if needed).

 In Canada, the Sunday-night Hometown Hockey game of the week on City was moved to Sportsnet.
 Both Sportsnet and TSN announced plans to produce telecasts of selected national and regional games in 4K ultra high-definition television.

 On March 10, 2016, the NHL announced a deal with Yahoo!
 Sports, in which it will offer free online streaming in the U.S. of up to four out-of-market games per-week.
 The site will also feature additional NHL content, such as condensed games and highlight showcases.
 The deal expands upon an ongoing relationship with U.S. rightsholder NBC, as well as a relationship with Major League Baseball to host the MLB.tv Game of the Day stream.

-On May 5, 2016, NBC Sports announced that it would provide national radio broadcasts of the 2016 Stanley Cup Finals via NBC Sports Radio.
+On May 5, 2016, NBC Sports announced that it would provide national radio broadcasts of the 2016 Stanley Cup Final via NBC Sports Radio.
 NHL Radio broadcasts had not been heard continent-wide since 2008.